DiddiLeija/DiddiLeija.github.io/articles/article-06.md

 That's because each collaborator made the things on its own way, and the code looks irregular.

-However, Python has defined "best practices" to keeep everything as clean as possible.
+However, Python has defined "best practices" to keep everything as clean as possible.
 On this article, we'll talk about how to follow these practices, to ensure a well-formatted code.

 ## PEP 8: A standard for Python code